This makes seasoning for 5 lbs. (2.25 kg) of Sliced Salmon

-Salmon jerky is usually processed by making numerous deep cuts across the fillet; these cuts are made through the flesh and all the way to the skin.
-When the fillet begins to dry, a gap will open where the cut was made.
+Salmon jerky is usually processed by making numerous deep cuts across the fillet; make these cuts through the flesh and all the way to the skin.
+When the fillet begins to dry, a gap will open where you made the cut.
 The opening of numerous gaps will increase the drying area, and it will allow the flesh to dry faster.
-Nevertheless, if this method is used, over 24 hours of drying time is required to make salmon jerky.
+Nevertheless, if you use this method, you’ll need over 24 hours of drying time to make salmon jerky.

-However, if the skin is removed from the fillet, and if the salmon flesh is sliced thinly, salmon jerky can be made in one day.
-The use of parchment paper and oil prevents the skinned salmon from sticking to the wire mesh, and this helps to overcome the fragility problem when salmon jerky is made from skinned salmon.
+However, if you remove the skin from the fillet, and if you slice the salmon flesh thinly, you can make salmon in one day.
+The use of parchment paper and oil prevents the skinned salmon from sticking to the wire mesh, and this helps to overcome the fragility problem when you make salmon jerky from skinned salmon.

 To prepare the raw material, remove the skin from the fillet, and slice the flesh.
-It may be sliced across the filet or cut into hunks and then sliced from head to tail — the direction of the cuts is not critical.
-But no matter how it is sliced, the slices should be about 1/4 inch (7 mm) thick.
+You may slice it across the filet or cut into hunks and then sliced from head to tail — the direction of the cuts is not critical.
+But no matter how you slice it, make the slices about 1/4 inch (7 mm) thick.
 The fillet is easier to slice if it is partially frozen.

 - Prepare and chill the seasoning mixture.
 Add the sliced salmon; mix well.
-Refrigerate the fish overnight.
-Stir from time to time.
+Refrigerate the fish overnight, stirring from time to time.

 - The next morning, drain the cured salmon slices, and rinse each piece in cold water for about three seconds.
 Drain the slices again in a colander.

 - Place the slices between sheets of paper towels and newspaper for 15 minutes.
-If this time is exceeded, the salmon slices may stick to the paper towels, and removal of the salmon slices from the paper towel will be difficult.
+If you exceed this time, the salmon slices may stick to the paper towels, and removal of the salmon slices from the paper towel will be difficult.

 - Remove the slices from the paper, place them in a large bowl, and pour on about 1/2 cup of salad oil, cooking oil, or olive oil.
 Stir until each slice of salmon is well coated with oil.
 Coating the raw salmon slices with oil is important; without a coating of oil, they will stick to the parchment paper.